hasbirou/hasbirou/README.md

 <h1 align="center">Hi 👋, I'm Abir</h1>
-<h3 align="center">👩‍💻💻 Researcher in the field of Renewable Energy and Robotic.</h3>
+<h3 align="center">👩‍💻💻 Researcher in the field of Robotic and Renewable Energy.</h3>

 - 🔭 I’m currently working on **management and optimzation of hybrid system based on renewabl energy and batteries**